 Your Refund Center

-Your refund center lists all refunds made from your ActBlue account -- whether they were processed by your team, ActBlue Customer Service (in response to a donor call/email), or credit card chargebacks.
-To access your refund center, just select it from the sidebar of your Dashboard.
+Your refund center lists all refunds made from your ActBlue account — whether they were processed by your team, ActBlue Customer Service (in response to a donor call/email), or credit card chargebacks.
+To access your refund center, just select “Refunds” from your Dashboard menu.

 There are two types of refunds, and the type of refund may affect whether you need to report the contribution.